CVS Health (CVS)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-CVS Health broke even from a free cash flow perspective in Q3.
-This result was good as its margin was 1.6 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends trump fluctuations.
+CVS Health’s free cash flow clocked in at $2.61 billion in Q4, equivalent to a 2.5% margin.
+This result was good as its margin was 1.3 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends carry greater meaning.

 10. Return on Invested Capital (ROIC)